bitcraft/pytmx/readme.md

 Installation
 ===============================================================================

-You msut manually install it
+You must manually install it

     python setup.py install